Regions of Texas Candles Collection - Cotton WickNo. 4 St. James

 The natural elements of Texas are as diverse as the colors on an artist’s palette, and that was the inspiration behind our Regions of Texas Collection candles, hand-poured for No. 4 St. James by candle making expert Carrie Crumbley in Denton, Texas.
 The result of more than 6 months in development, each of the seven original scents has been refined to depict the distinct character of the Texas region it represents.

 Featuring double cotton wicks, clean burning soy, and heavy, American-made glass cylinder vessels (13.5 oz), the candles provide a burn time of approximately 45 hours.
 Candles are housed in an elegant off-white paper tube.

 Order one, or all seven, or any number in between.
 Save by ordering one of each scent; select the Statewide Set from the menu above.
-Your Regions of Texas Collection candles ship directly to you from our Texas Showroom in Austin, Texas.
+Your Regions of Texas Collection candles ship directly to you from Austin, Texas.

 The Regions of Texas Collection:

 Prickly Pear & Agave (Region: Big Bend Country): Sweet like hard candy, with notes of watermelon, apple and rose, against a subtle base of agave.
 Though named for desert plants, it’s slightly tropical in its profile, and burns strong to sweeten the air in your favorite space.
 Inspiration: The beautiful agave plants and prickly pear cacti—with their purple fruit and yellow flowers—dotting the dramatic landscape of the Chihuahuan Desert, in far West Texas.